Listing resolutions to increase your nonprofit funding is easy; setting ones you can accomplish is tricky.

-New Year’s Resolutions often include activities that we know we ought to do–but for some reason until now have not.
-People set resolutions, firm decisions to do or not do something.
-They don’t realize that fulfilling income resolutions requires multiple actions, unknowns, unexpected steps, and frequent recommitment.
-Funding resolutions that involve actions like these are impossible to keep.
-Avoid this negative experience.
-Avoid setting New Year’s income resolutions at your nonprofit.
-Do something better.
+New Year’s Resolutions often include activities we know we ought to do–but have not.
+People set resolutions, and firm decisions, to do or not do something.
+They may not realize that fulfilling income resolutions require multiple actions, unknowns, unexpected steps, and frequent recommitment.
+Funding resolutions that involve activities like these are impossible to keep.
+Avoid this experience.
+Contrary to popular advice, don’t set New Year’s income resolutions at your nonprofit to increase your funding.

 I recommend the following steps to set funding goals to accomplish in the New Year:

-4. Identify Next Steps.
-A step is something you write on your calendar with a definite beginning and end.
+A step is something you write on your calendar.
+Each has a definite beginning and end.
 Once you complete it, you check it off.
 For example, “Meet with Joe to ask him to be on the Planned Giving Task Force.”
-In contrast, this is not a next step: “Start planned giving.”
+In contrast, this fails the next step test: “Start planned giving.”
 It is too general.

 If you can’t identify a specific next step, try: “Research practical actions on planned giving by talking to members of the Planned Giving Council.”
 Why?
 To accomplish goals, you need specific information to create the next steps you can place in your planner.

 Avoid setting unrealistic steps, like trying to visit all twelve board members in January.
 Review last year.
 If you completed seven visits in twelve months, undertake a realistic stretch.
 Plan three meetings a quarter.